 - (a) Available assignments within the School Resource Unit include: - 1.
 High School SRO - 2.
-Elementary/Middle School SRO - 3.
-Police Activities League Officer - (b) Primary responsibilities: - 1.
+Elementary/Middle School SRO Officer - (b) Primary responsibilities: - 1.
 To conduct criminal investigations occurring on or around school grounds, and cases assigned by the School Resource Unit Sergeant. - 2.
-To assist the schools and adolescents by providing a designated contact person within the Department. - (a) The SRO shall maintain an open line of communication with the schools regarding student tensions and activities that cannot be easily monitored by patrol officers. - (b) The SRO's objective shall be to maintain a good rapport with the youth and reduce school disruptive incidents throughout the city. - (c) The SRO will maintain an ongoing relationship with school administrators, juvenile probation, and the district attorney's office to act as a resource for delinquency prevention and safety programs. - 3.
+To assist the schools and adolescents by providing a designated contact person within the Department. - (a) The SRO shall maintain an open line of communication with the schools regarding student tensions and activities that cannot be easily monitored by patrol officers. - (b) The SRO's objective shall be to maintain a good rapport with the youth and reduce school disruptive incidents throughout the city. - (c) The SRO will maintain an ongoing relationship with school administrators, juvenile probation, and the district attorney's office to act as a resource for delinquency prevention and safety programs. - (d) The SRO should be prepared to conduct safety and informational presentations to parents, administration and/or students (eg. Anti-bullying, drugs, gangs, active shooter/lockdowns) - 3.
 To closely monitor various functions within the youth community to ensure that conflicts are reported back to the Department. - 4.
 Take a lead in solving conflicts within youth groups, and within the school environment. - (a) The SRO is in a position to act as a mentor for students. - 5.
-To provide guidance to parents or guardians with police related issues. - 6.
-To establish and maintain constant contact with local schools and be readily available to respond to the Department needs at those locations. - (a) The amount of time spent at individual school sites will be dependent upon the current contractual agreement between the individual schools, the Oxnard Police Department, and the needs of the school. - (b) Attendance at local meetings dealing with schools or school environments is encouraged.
+To provide guidance to parents or guardians with police related issues.